coil0/replacer/README.md

-   Replacement tool for creative building (Mod for MineTest)
+Replacement tool for creative building (Mod for Minetest)

 This tool is helpful for creative purposes (i.e. build a wall and "paint" windows into it).
 It replaces nodes with a previously selected other type of node (i.e. places said windows into a brick wall).

+**Crafting:**
-Crafting:   chest  -      -
+   chest  -      -
             -      stick  -
             -      -      chest
-Or just use /giveme replacer:replacer
+Or just use `/giveme replacer:replacer`

-Usage: Right-click on a node of that type you want to replace other nodes with.
+**Usage:** Right-click on a node of that type you want to replace other nodes with.
        Left-click (normal usage) on any nodes you want to replace with the type you previously right-clicked on.
        SHIFT-Right-click in order to store a new pattern.

 When in creative mode, the node will just be replaced.
 Your inventory will not be changed.

-When not in creative mode, digging will be simulated and you will get what was there.
+When *not* in creative mode, digging will be simulated and you will get what was there.
 In return, the replacement node will be taken from your inventory.